What hurts home appraisal for refinance? Things you should consider

 You probably had your home appraised when you first bought it, but if you’re looking to refinance, you’ll likely have to go through the process again.
 This time, you’ve lived in your home for a while and it’s showing basic wear and tear and other signs of life.
 You didn’t have to worry about this before, but now you’re asking: can a messy home affect an appraisal?

-The short answer is “no, a messy home should not affect the outcome of an appraisal.”
+The short answer is “No, a messy home should not affect the outcome of an appraisal.”
 However, it’s good to be aware that there are circumstances in which the state of your home can negatively affect its value.
 Let’s go over what appraisals entail and what factors can influence them.

 What is an appraisal?